humbug/php-scoper/README.md

 understand the `PHPUnit\Framework\TestCase` class.

-### Class whitelisting
+### Class & Constant whitelisting

-You can whitelist classes and interfaces like so:
+You can whitelist classes, interfaces and constants like so like so:

 ```php
 <?php declare(strict_types=1);